 With a Bluetooth connection to a smartphone, the watch can automatically sync with internet time servers 4 times a day and automatically update daylight saving time and time zones.
 A reminder application provides flash alerts for up to five dates.
-The phone finder function will locate a missing phone (assuming it is still connected via Bluetooth).
+The phone finder function will locate a missing phone by connecting to it with Bluetooth when it’s within range and emitting a sound.
 The time and place feature functions like a flight log and records the time and location points (longitude/latitude coordinates) with the press of a watch button, then displays the log data on a map in the smartphone app.
 Supported mobile phones include iOS 10 or higher and Android 6.0 or higher.

 Other features include a 1/100 second stopwatch, 24-hour countdown timer, 5 alarms with 1 snooze alarm, battery charge warning, and full auto Super Illuminator LED light with afterglow.
 The GMW-B5000 measures 49.3 x 43.2 x 13.0 mm and weighs about 167 grams.

 One of the rumored features was a sapphire crystal but that turned out to be false as these models use mineral glass.
 The super-twisted nematic (STN) LCD display is an upgrade over the standard LCD displays of other 5000-series watches and provides improved contrast and readability especially when viewed at an angle.